sparolab/sonar_context/README.md

 </pre>

 **3. Method**
-* Create your **.txt file** similar to holoocean.txt and modify the parameters to fit your datasets.
+* Create your **datasets.txt file** similar to examples.txt and modify the parameters to fit your datasets.

 * **3.1 Place Recognition**
 <pre>